realworldocaml/book/en/02-guided-tour.md

 describes a function of two arguments where the first argument is itself a function.

-The types are quickly getting more complicated, and at this point you might ask yourself how OCaml determines these types, given that we didn't write out any explicit type information.
-It turns out that OCaml can infer the type of an expression from what it already knows about the types of the elements of that expression through a process called _type-inference_.
-So, in `abs_change`, the fact that `abs_diff` is already known to take two integer arguments lets the compiler infer that `x` is an `int` and that `f` returns an `int`.
+As the types we encounter get more complicated, you might ask yourself how OCaml is able to determine these types, given that we didn't write down any explicit type information.
+It turns out that OCaml is able to determine the type of a new expression using a technique called _type-inference_, by which it infers the type of a new expression based on what it already knows about the types of other related variables.
+For example, in `abs_change` above, the fact that `abs_diff` is already known to take two integer arguments lets the compiler infer that `x` is an `int` and that `f` returns an `int`.